Life in Recovery from Addiction in Canada

 The median age of first use was 13.5 years confirming that this is a pediatric onset disease and the majority of respondents felt they met criteria for addiction in their early 20’s.
 It is a disease that starts young and develops quickly.
 It is also a disease that works hard to convince us that it isn’t there.

 The really interesting findings were what gets better.
 Employment, income, emotional health, physical health, family relationships, in short everything.
 Another interesting stat was the reason for initiating recovery, 69% indicated that quality of life reasons were primary for starting the recovery process and 83% said that was the reason for staying in recovery.
 Life gets better.

 “Recovery capital” is the collection of resources and strengths your recovery has given you.
 Check yours; see what you have; and don’t be afraid to share with others what your recovery has done for you.
 There has been some controversy about breaking anonymity.
 That is not what this is about.
 This isn’t talking about what program you are in this is about talking about what is better because of choosing to be free from drugs, including alcohol.
 People know that cancer can be beaten because people talk about it and we then search for a cure for the disease.
 Let’s do some more talking about addiction and recovery.

 What follows is an excellent summary of the Life in Recovery from Addiction in Canada report.

 By Bill White

-Originally posted on May 26, 2017 on Selected Papers of William L. White
+Originally posted on May 26, 2017 on The William White Papers

 A 2015 review of Life in Recovery surveys in the United States, the United Kingdom, and Australia highlighted 20 conclusions of these surveys and related epidemiologic studies on remission from substance use disorders.
 The profiled studies confirm substantial recovery prevalence within the general populations, the diversity of people in recovery, the diversity of pathways of recovery initiation and maintenance, and the substantial improvements in health and quality of life that accrue with time in recovery.